stcode09/datacompression/README.md

 Data Compression
 ===============

 This is a data compression application written in C++.
 The application utilizes Huffman Coding to achieve compression.
-Files can be compressed and later uncompressed.
+Files can be compressed and later, uncompressed.

 <h3>Usage</h3>
 1) Download the source and type 'make'<br>